libp2p/js-libp2p-interfaces/README.md

 `stream` interface our established Stream with the other endpoint, it must implement the [Duplex pull-stream interface](https://pull-stream.github.io) in JavaScript or the [ReadWriteCloser](http://golang.org/pkg/io/#ReadWriteCloser) in Go.

-In the JavaScript case, if no callback is passed, stream will emit an 'ready' event when it is prepared or a 'error' event if it fails to establish the connection, until then, it will buffer the 'write' calls.

 ### Listen(wait/accept) a new incoming stream

 - `JavaScript` muxedConn.on('stream', function (stream) {})